OrHasan/Captcha_Analyzer/README.md

 </div>

 ### Erosion
-**(Use to shrink/remove objects)**
+**Purpose: Shrinks or removes objects**

-Running a mask on the picture, and removing any pixel that found in a place that the crossover between the picture and the mask aren't the same.
+**Method:** Applies a mask to the image and removes any pixel where the mask and the image do not match.

 <div align="center">